/ Application Form

-you put on the resumé page and how you put it is what will
+What you POST on the resumé page and

-be displayed on the page the employer will be seeing after
+is what will be displayed on the page the employer will be

 presents you in your best possible light, maximizing your